Sudoku91Sudoku91

 Is Samurai Sudoku harder than regular Sudoku?

-The difficulty depends on the puzzle level, not the format itself.
-The larger 369-cell grid requires more time and working memory, but the overlapping regions actually provide extra information that helps you solve.
-An easy Samurai puzzle can be simpler to reason about than an expert regular Sudoku.
+Depends on the level, not the format.
+The 369-cell grid demands more time and working memory, sure.
+But the overlap regions feed you extra information that a lone 9×9 grid can't.
+An easy Samurai can actually feel simpler to reason through than an expert-level regular Sudoku.

 What is the difference between Samurai Sudoku and regular Sudoku?

-Regular Sudoku uses one 9×9 grid with 81 cells.
-Samurai Sudoku uses five overlapping 9×9 grids totaling 369 cells.
-The key difference is the four overlapping 3×3 boxes where grids intersect - cells in these shared regions must satisfy constraints from both parent grids.
+Scale and structure.
+Regular Sudoku is one 9×9 grid, 81 cells.
+Samurai Sudoku is five overlapping grids, 369 cells.
+The four shared 3×3 boxes where grids intersect are the key differentiator - cells there must work for both grids.

 How many grids are in a Samurai Sudoku?